Rachel Tucker: Communicating Doors

-It was announced in Spring 2015, that Tucker was in rehearsals for an off-West End show called Communicating Doors at the Menier Chocolate Factory.
+She appeared off-West End in Communicating Doors at the Menier Chocolate Factory.
 The show began on 7 May 2015 and closed on 27 June 2015.

 UK Tour

-In January 2017, it was announced that Tucker would be performing three intimate concerts at 'Live at Zédel' in London towards the end of March.
+Tucker gave three intimate concerts at 'Live at Zédel' in London towards the end of March 2017.
 The concerts were directed by Tucker's husband, Guy Retallack, with musical director Kris Rawlinson.
-The concerts sold-out quickly to which Tucker and Rawlinson subsequently announced another performance date on the same week.
-The concerts were very successful with fans and critics alike praising the performances of both Tucker and Rawlinson.
-At the start of March 2017, the pair announced that the collection of concerts would become an 11-date UK tour, visiting cities and towns such as Belfast, Cardiff, Bury St. Edmunds and Birmingham.
-The tour commenced in Belfast on 13 May and finished in Birmingham on 10 June.
-It was also announced that the pair would be visiting New York in September to perform the same concert.
+Reviews praised the performances of both Tucker and Rawlinson.
+The two followed up with an 11-date UK tour, visiting cities and towns such as Belfast, Cardiff, Bury St. Edmunds and Birmingham, beginning in Belfast on 13 May and finishing in Birmingham on 10 June.
+They recorded an album, On the Road, a compilation of some of the songs performed on the tour.
+The album was only available as a physical copy.

-During the tour, Tucker and Rawlinson announced via Facebook that the pair would be producing an album, 'On the Road', which would be a compilation of some of the songs that the pair performed on tour.
-The album was only available as a physical copy and could be bought online or at the remaining tour dates.
-The first 250 albums ordered online were signed and numbered by Tucker herself and were sent out a few weeks later.

-Come From Away
+Come from Away

-It was announced on 10 October 2018, that Tucker will be playing the roles of Beverley and others in the London production of Come from Away from February 2019.
-She received a Laurence Olivier Award Nomination for Best Supporting Actress in a Musical for this role.
+Tucker played the roles of Beverley and others in the London production of Come from Away from February 2019.
+She was nominated for a Laurence Olivier Award for Best Actress in a Supporting Role in a Musical for this role.
+She left the production on 8 February 2020.
+She reprises her roles in the Broadway production of the show from 3 March 2020 until production was suspended the following week due to the COVID-19 pandemic.

-On 10 January 2020, it was announced that Tucker would leave the London production on 8 February 2020 alongside 9 other cast members.
-It was then announced on 22 January that she would reprise her roles as Beverley and others in the Broadway production from 3 March 2020 onward.
-Prior to this, Tucker performed in a concert performance of Alain Boublil & Claude-Michel Schönberg's The Pirate Queen on the 23 February 2020 at the London Coliseum in aid of Leukaemia UK.